radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

    * ``executable`` - the executable to launch
    * ``cores``      - the number of cores required by the executable

-Our basic example creates 128 units which each run `/bin/date`:
+Our basic example creates 128 units which each runs `/bin/date`:

 .. code-block:: python